ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/getting-started/index.md

 | ```
 |
 | After a few seconds of waiting, you should be good to go.
 Let's get to the actual coding!
 As a first
-| step, let's add the ag-Grid Angular module to our app module (`src/app/app.module.ts`):
+| step, let's add the AG Grid Angular module to our app module (`src/app/app.module.ts`):
 |
 | ```ts
 | import { BrowserModule } from '@angular/platform-browser';